 Host a Winter Beverage Outdoor Taste Testing

-There’s nothing better to keep you warm outdoors in the wintertime than a toasty drink.
+Finding fun things to do in the winter doesn't have to mean you're freezing your tootsies off.
+There's nothing better to keep you warm outdoors in the wintertime than a toasty drink.
 Well, a toasty drink around a roaring fire.

 Here’s how it’s going down: